 - Do you provide exceptional service with a differentiated deliverable?
 The foundation of any successful referral marketing strategy is to provide outstanding service to your existing clients.
 Deliver on your promises, be proactive in meeting their needs, and go above and beyond to exceed their expectations.
 When clients are happy with your service, they are more likely to refer you to their friends, family, and colleagues.

 - Do you build strong relationships?
 Take the time to build strong relationships with your clients.
 Get to know them on a personal level, understand their financial goals, and show genuine interest in their well-being.
 By establishing a deep connection, you increase the likelihood that clients will feel comfortable referring you to others.

-- Do you consistently nurture, contact and keep your business in front of your clients and network?
+- Do you consistently nurture, contact, and keep your business in front of your clients and network?
 Face it, we all feel guilty at times that we don’t stay in touch with all of our key relationships.
 Make sure you have a system to contact them at least monthly.
-Each contact should be personal, authentic, honor the relationship, add value and create a CTA (call to action).
-Vary your communication methods such as email, text/SMS, DM’s, social, face to face, etc.
+Each contact should be personal, and authentic, honor the relationship, add value, and create a CTA (call to action).
+Vary your communication methods such as email, text/SMS, DM’s, social, face-to-face, etc.

 - Do you receive unsolicited referrals?
 If your phone is ringing with referrals contacting you – that is a good sign that you may be referable!
 Of course, by asking for referrals also- you will magnify your referral generation substantially.

 - Have you taken our Referral Intelligence Quiz to find out how referable you are?
 If not – just click here.
 It takes only 2 minutes, it’s free and you will get a score that becomes your baseline.
 You can then work to improve your score by implementing the ideas discussed in this blog.

 How Do Successful Financial Advisors Ask Clients For Referrals?